omarnasr10/Bike-Store-Analysis/README.md

   - Inserted Some Column To Make Dataset More Easy To Me In Extract Insights.
   - Cleaned Data From Missing Values And Duplicates.

--**Power BI**
+- **Power BI**
   - Build Some Interact Dashboards Make Data More Easy To Understand.
   - Extract Some Insights Based On The Analysis Process And Making Recommendations.

-Notes
+## Notes
-All Attached Files And PDF Show The Codes And Work Steps In Detailed Way.
+All Attached Files Show The Codes, Dashboard And Work Steps In Detailed Way.